-Do you love your neighborhood grocery store?
-Buy everything you need there?
+Do you love your neighborhood grocery store, and buy everything you need there?

 If so, your local grocery store probably loves you, too.
 It loves that you’re willing to spend so much on items you could get for a whole lot less money elsewhere.

-You can continue supporting your local store, but skip buying the following things there.
+You can continue supporting your local grocery store, but skip buying the following thingsthere.
 These are the goods you should never buy at a grocery store when you have cheaper options available.

 1. Greeting cards